Orhan92/Orhan92.github.io/_posts/2021-09-17-azure-functions-serverless.markdown

 ## Function Tests

 There are many different ways to test this function.
 One way was to test it locally as I showed before in the **Bronze** section.
 But it is also possible to test this function through Azure Portal.
-See the image below for illustration for inputs:
+See the image below for illustration for inputs and output:

 ![Input Azure Portal](/images/azureportalinput.png){:class="img-fluid"}

-Output:

 ![Output Azure Portal](/images/azureportaloutput.png){:class="img-fluid"}